In Nepal, an uphill battle for gender parity

 Switzerland does not have a gender quota system.
 The country ranks 37th globally with a participation rate of 32.5% in the lower house and 15.2% in the upper, according to the study.

 There is, however, an extensive grassroots campaign to improve the representation of women in politics and to lessen gender imbalances in the workplace.
-There was a historical women’s strike on 14 June.
-Gender equality is a topic of debate ahead of the 2019 parliament electionexternal link in October.
+There was a historical women’s strike他のサイトへ on 14 June.
+Gender equality is a topic of debate ahead of the 2019 parliament election他のサイトへ in October.

-*This report was produced as part of En Quête d’Ailleursexternal link (Looking Beyond), an exchange programme between journalists from Switzerland and developing countries.
+*This report was produced as part of En Quête d’Ailleurs他のサイトへ (Looking Beyond), an exchange programme between journalists from Switzerland and developing countries.